 - Buy all of your fruits and vegetables loose.

 - If you are making a roast dinner, try making as much as possible fresh and from scratch.

-- If you love desserts, try creating some home-made ones to avoid the extra packaging.
+- For desserts, try creating some home-made ones to avoid the extra packaging.

-- Best of all, attempt one of these delicious Vegan Holiday Recipes by Amy Katz.
+- Attempt one of these delicious Vegan Holiday Recipes by Amy Katz.